EU

 Overview

-• Stop investing in additional fossil gas infrastructure, and focus its efforts on the renewable energy transition,
+• Stop investing in additional fossil gas infrastructure and focus its efforts on the renewable energy transition.
+This would also entail closing loopholes which make exceptions for fossil fuels, particularly LNG, to prevent the risk of long-term lock-in investments,

-• Agree on an ambitious 2040 target of at least 95% below 1990 levels (incl.
-LULUCF) and include fossil fuel phase-out dates,
+• Agree on an ambitious 2035 target of at least 78% below 1990 levels (incl.
+LULUCF) and including fossil fuel phase-out dates,

-• Substantially increase its climate finance contributions, including through returning revenues from the new carbon border adjustment mechanism (CBAM) to support decarbonisation in Global South countries, and
+• Substantially increase its climate finance contributions, including through returning revenues from the new Carbon Border Adjustment Mechanism (CBAM) to support decarbonisation in developing countries, and

-• Update its strategy for reaching its net zero target, especially given that the EU Commission has assessed member states’ progress towards the EU’s climate neutrality target as insufficient.
+• Update its long-term strategy for reaching its net zero target, especially given that the EU Commission has assessed Member States’ progress towards the EU’s climate neutrality target as insufficient.

 Overall rating